cslovell/deflate2jl/README.md

 Once all the files have been copied, enter "docker-compose up" to run the tool.

-This will produce an output.jl file with the required json lines file.
+this will open a simple webserver that does two things:

+on http://localhost:5000/generate_file/ this builds the json lines file and tells you what's in it

+on http://localhost:5000/get_jl/ this will download the file as output.jl